bytemancy 2 picoCTF 2026 Solution

 The critical distinction here is between text mode and binary mode I/O. Python's sys.stdin is a text stream that decodes bytes to Unicode strings using the terminal encoding (usually UTF-8). sys.stdin.buffer is the underlying binary stream - it gives you raw bytes without any Unicode decoding.
 A server using sys.stdin.buffer.read() compares raw bytes, so you must send actual byte values, not their text representations.

 Byte 0xFF (255 decimal) is the highest possible byte value.
-It is not a valid UTF-8 byte on its own (UTF-8 uses 0xFF only in specific multi-byte sequences) and is not printable ASCII.
+It is not a valid UTF-8 byte in any position (UTF-8 never uses 0xFF -- valid multi-byte sequences use leading bytes 0xC0-0xF7 and continuation bytes 0x80-0xBF, so 0xFF and 0xFE are explicitly excluded from all UTF-8 encodings) and is not printable ASCII.
 Terminals typically cannot type or display it directly, which is why you need either printf with octal/hex escapes or a Python socket that sends b'\xff' as a raw byte.

 printf '\xff\xff\xff\n' in bash interprets \xff as a hex escape and outputs the literal byte 0xFF.
 This is different from echo '\xff', which on most shells outputs the six characters backslash, x, f, f (text) rather than the binary byte.
 Understanding this shell behavior is essential for binary exploitation work where you need to inject exact byte sequences.